ayandey1359/codeone/R/README.md

 # project 3 :
 Here i applied some my own concept and did it.in this project i took the same dataset ( superstore sales data, public access TRUE ).

-* Here i took that data set firstly i cleaned the data. and seperate it into four dataset according by its characteristics. then store all the dataset in the database ,(I primarily use the MySQL or MariaDB and as a host I used DBeaver).
+* Here i took that data and seperate it into four dataset according by its characteristics. then store all the dataset in the database ,(I primarily use the MySQL or MariaDB and as a host I used DBeaver).

 * after completing all this steps.I install ODBC driver from MySQL community. and go to settings and granted permission of ODBC to ODBC driver.

 * then come back to R studio install some necessary packages
-  1. ODBC package (make MySQL in R studio)
+  1. ODBC package (connect database with R studio)
   2. DBI package ( Sql environment, and run all command)

 after that . i made connection with database and R studio. and start the journey of data analysis .

+###### Important link :
+in this repository one file name is Project3.Rmd : which is the main file ( raw ) , which is the 1st part of this project. though it is (.Rmd) file so it's may difficult to understand. so i deploy a GitHub to understand all  the steps clearly. here is the link :""""""""""""""""""" and though this project
+ ###### MySQL Extension :
+though this project is not limited in just one single file, because this project have both R + SQL. in the sql part I used MySQL to understand, clean ,make it consistent .
+So the link of the sql script